-Please write clearly in ı block capitals.
+Please write clearly in า block capitals.

 Centre number Candidate number

 Surname

 Forename(s)

-Candidate signature J
+Candidate signature I declare this is my own work.

 GCSE HISTORY

 Paper 2 Section B/A: Norman England, c1066-c1100

-Thursday 6 June 2019

-Afternoon
+Wednesday 7 June 2023 Afte

-Time allowed: 2 hours
+Afternoon Time allowed: 2 hours

 Materials

 For this paper you must ensure you have:

 - An Interpretations Booklet (enclosed).

 - The other optional Question Paper/Answer Book and Sources Booklet for the Paper 2 Section A topic you are entered for.
 You will have 2 hours to complete both papers.

 Instructions

 - Use black ink or black ball-point pen.

 - Fill in the boxes at the top of this page.

 - Answer all four questions.

 - Do all rough work in this book.
 Cross through any work you do not want to be marked.

 - You must answer the questions in the spaces provided.

 Do not write outside the box around each page or on blank pages.

 - If you need extra space for your answer(s), use the lined pages at the end of this book.
 Write the question number against your answer(s).

 Information

 - The maximum mark for this paper is 40.

-- The marks for the questions are shown in brackets.
+- The marks for questions are shown in brackets.

 - Extended writing is tested in Question 04.

+Advice

+You are advised to spend about 1 hour on Paper 2 Section A and about 1 hour on Paper 2 Section B.